MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_express_uncorrectable_error_mask.md

 A ULONG representation of the contents of the PCI_EXPRESS_UNCORRECTABLE_ERROR_MASK structure.

-#### - Undefined

-A single bit that contains an undefined value.
-In versions of the <i>PCIe Specification</i> prior to version 1.1, this bit indicates that the reporting of link training errors is masked.

-#### - Reserved1

-Reserved.

-#### - DataLinkProtocolError

-A single bit that indicates that the reporting of data link protocol errors is masked.

-#### - SurpriseDownError

-A single bit that indicates that the reporting of surprise down errors is masked.

-#### - Reserved2

-Reserved.

-#### - PoisonedTLP

-A single bit that indicates that the reporting of poisoned transaction layer packets (TLPs) is masked.

-#### - FlowControlProtocolError
+#### - CompleterAbort

-A single bit that indicates that the reporting of flow control protocol errors is masked.
+A single bit that indicates that the reporting of completer aborts is masked.

 #### - CompletionTimeout